 I am a Tutor at St. John’s College.
-My book, Lost In Thought, recently appeared from Princeton University Press.
-(Order here or here — now in paperback!)
+My book, Lost In Thought, recently appeared in paperback from Princeton University Press.
+(Order here or here.)
 The book explores the meaning and the value of learning for its own sake, through images and stories of bookworms, philosophers, scientists, and other learners, both fictional and historical.
 I also give lectures at colleges for the Thomistic Institute, recently on the theme of leisure and its necessity for human beings.
 For other speaking enquiries, please contact Katie Stileman at PUP Speaks (Katie_Stileman@press.princeton.edu)

 I first thought I might want to read, write, and think for a living while writing an essay on Oedipus Rex as a freshman at St. John’s College in Annapolis.
 After graduating I studied classics and philosophy at Cambridge and the University of Chicago before finishing up my PhD at Princeton.
 I studied for a time self-knowledge in Plato and Aristotle.
 Self-knowledge for them is not a matter of awareness of subjective states, but knowledge of human nature and of what it means to be a human being.
 I wrote my dissertation on the criticisms of democracy in those thinkers, focusing on the conception of democracy as driven by appetite rather than reason.